Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 HILPCB Miniaturization and High-Frequency PCB Manufacturing Specifications

-Our advanced manufacturing capabilities ensure that your compact RF designs can be precisely realized, guaranteeing product performance and reliability.
+Our advanced manufacturing capabilities ensure your compact RF designs can be precisely realized, guaranteeing product performance and reliability.

-Min.
-Line Width/Spacing 2.5/2.5 mil (0.0635mm) Enables high-density layout, reducing PCB size
+Minimum Line Width/Spacing 2.5/2.5 mil (0.0635mm) Enables high-density layouts, reducing PCB size

-Impedance Control Tolerance ±5% Ensures efficient antenna matching and improves reading distance
+Impedance control tolerance ±5% Ensures efficient antenna matching and improves reading distance

-One-Stop IoT Assembly and Test Services
+One-Stop IoT Assembly and Testing Services

-HILPCB's IoT Assembly and Test Process
+HILPCB's IoT Assembly and Testing Process

-Service Stage Key Service Content Core Advantage
+Service Stage Key Service Content Core Advantages

 Whether it's a complex RFID Printer PCB motherboard or a compact NFC Reader PCB module, our SMT Assembly service ensures the highest quality standards.